koti-pl/PLSample/README.md

  * Posts the entered amount information to the Payment Loyalty Module (PLM) app if installed on the device.
  *
  * @param amount The amount entered by the user.
+ * @param shareCouponBitmap to enable receiving the generated coupon as bitmap.
+Default value is true.
  * @return Boolean indicating whether the entered amount information was successfully posted to the PLM app.
  */
 fun Context.sendPostAmountEntered(
-    amount: String
+   amount: String,
+   shareCouponBitmap: Boolean = true
 ): Boolean {
    // Check if the PLM app is installed on the device return if (isPLMInstalled(packageManager)) {
       // Create an intent to trigger the PLM app with the entered amount details val intent = Intent(PLIntentsFilters.TRIGGER_ACTION).apply {
+         setPackage(PLIntentsFilters.PAYMENT_LOYALTY_APP_ID)
+         putExtra(PLIntentParamKey.APP_IDENTIFIER,BuildConfig.APPLICATION_ID)
+         putExtra(PLIntentParamKey.COUPON_SHARING_ENABLED,shareCouponBitmap)
          putExtra(PLIntentParamKey.AMOUNT, amount)
          putExtra(PLIntentParamKey.LAUNCH_FROM, PLIntentTrigger.POST_AMOUNT_ENTRY)
          addFlags(Intent.FLAG_INCLUDE_STOPPED_PACKAGES) // Ensure the intent is delivered to the PLM app }

       // Send a broadcast to the PLM app with the entered amount details sendBroadcast(intent)

       // Return true indicating successful posting of entered amount information true
    } else {
       // Continue with the payment if the PLM app is not installed false
    }
 }
 ```
 #### Post Card Present Trigger(T2)